wkumari/draft-vandergaast-edns-client-subnet/README.md

    configuration for maximum cacheable prefix length.
 Note that the additional and authority sections from a DNS response message are specifically excluded here.
 Any records from these sections MUST NOT be tied to a network.
-See more at Section 6.4.
+See more at Section 7.4.

+Contavalli, et al.       Expires March 28, 2016                [Page 12]

+Internet-Draft        Client Subnet in DNS Queries        September 2015

    Records that are cached as /0 because of a query's SOURCE PREFIX- LENGTH of 0 MUST be distinguished from those that are cached as /0